-The repurposed facilities will allow recreational boats to be moored as a priority over fishing activities.
+The repurposed facilities will allow recreational boats to be moored.
 The mooring duration is subject to local laws, and, in Redland City Council, this is 20 minutes at all sites unless signed otherwise.

 Will fishing be permitted on the recreational facilities?

 The repurposed facilities will enable fishing activities to take place at the pontoon and along the gangway.

 The repurposed facilities’ primary purpose is for recreational mooring and fishing.
 Jumping from the pontoon and climbing the structures is not permitted.